Aghori (TV series)

 Aghori is an Indian television series that is produced by Essel Vision Productions.
 It was aired from 22 June to 29 September 2019 on Zee TV and starred Simaran Kaur, Parag Tyagi and Gaurav Chopra as Kamakshi, Rudranath and Advik.

 Synopsis

 The story of an Aghori.
 The show starts with Advik.
 He is called by Mahaguru Rudranath.
-Rudranaath say's Advik that he find the girl whom he had been looking for many years.
+Rudranaath says Advik that he find the girl whom he had been looking for many years.
 Rudranath sends Advik to fetch that girl.
 Rudranath's disciple asks Rudranath why he wants the same girl.
-Rudranath then tells him that she is not a common girl.
+Then Rudranath tells him that she is not a common girl.
 That girl was born dead and her guru Chaitanya gave her life with the power of Panchtatva.
 Mahaguru Chatanya put his life at stake while saving Kamakshi.
 Rudranath also kills Kamakshi's parents and then an Aghoran said Kamakshi's mother Priya that if Kamakshi is married before the completion of 23 years, Rudranath will not spoil her.